Gladys Carrion: New York City Administration for Children's Services

 Carrión is among the first officials that New York City Mayor Bill de Blasio named to lead his administration.
-Calling her a "change agent and reformer," he appointed Carrión commissioner of the city's child welfare agency, the Administration for Children's Services (ACS) in December, 2013.
+Calling her a "change agent and reformer," he appointed Carrión commissioner of the city's child welfare agency, the New York State Office of Children and Family Services in December, 2013.
 “She’s devoted her whole life to our children and she understands from her own life story what it’s like for children to come up in humble circumstances and struggle, and understands how much it is our obligation to protect them all,” said de Blasio.

 ACS has a $2.8 billion annual budget and 6,500 employees who supervise children in foster care, provides child abuse prevention services and administers juvenile justice.
 When she was named ACS commissioner, Carrión said her focus would be on improving preventive services to protect vulnerable children: “We need to focus on tightening the system so that no child falls through the cracks."

 On December 12, 2016, Carrión retired under pressure after the deaths of three-year-old, Brooklyn resident, Jaden Jordan and six-year-old, Harlem resident, Zymere Perkins.

 In both cases, the ACS under Carrión's leadership, failed to intervene in order save both children's lives.
 A 2016 NYS Office of Children and Family Services (OCFS) - Child Fatality Report (NY-16-103) stated that the death of both children, the “level of casework activity for all cases was insufficient and was particularly lacking given the family circumstances,” and that ACS “did not conduct thorough investigations and/or follow regulatory standards.”

 Specifically, in the case of Jaden Jordan, the Emergency Children's Services (ECS), a unit within ACS that handles cases after weekday business hours and during weekends and holidays received an anonymous tip on Saturday November 26, 2016 that the little boy was being abused at his Brooklyn home.
 ECS subsequently responded two hours later, but knocked on the wrong doors because an incorrect address had been given.
 The next day, Sunday November 27, 2016, workers returned to Jaden's neighborhood in the Gravesend section of Brooklyn and talked to three neighbors who did not know Jaden or his family.
 On Monday November 28, investigators found the correct address.
 By then it was too late, Jaden was found unconscious by the police after Jaden's mother, had called 911 at about 4:30 p.m on November 28, 2016, saying Jaden had slipped in the shower.
 In a review of factors that contributed to the mix-up with Jaden's address by the Department of Investigation (DOI), it found that ECS unit's employees were not adequately trained to search databases for addresses to locate children; and child welfare specialists, who are experienced with such research, work only during business hours.